How Long Is the IVF Process From Start to Finish?

 5. Egg fertilisation and embryo development

 The collected eggs will be mixed with either your partner’s or donor sperm in a lab.
 After 16-20 hours they check to see if they are fertilised.
 In some cases, these eggs will require a single sperm to be injected into each egg, a process called ICSI (intracytoplasmic sperm injection).
-The eggs should then be fertilised and become embryos which may develop in the lab for up to 6 days before being transferred.
+On average around 70% of eggs will fertilise with either standard IVF or ICSI and become embryos which may develop in the lab for up to 6 days before being transferred.
 Some clinics may transfer the embryo after 3 days of development, others may continue to the blastocyst stage (up to day 6).

 6. Fresh or Frozen embryos?